nischalramdam-crypto/Nischal.R-COIT12206-2026T1-Portofolio/WEEK5/README.md

 ![Task1 Network](222.png)

 Topology setup, which includes four hosts connected to a single Open vSwitch used in task 1.
-At this stage, no router , which mean all communication depends entirely on VLAN configuration.
+At this stage, no router connect , which mean all communication depends entirely on VLAN configuration.

 ---